darktasevski/CompSci/Math/fractions_and_decimals.md

 For example, we can $2.8 \times 7$ calculate as $28 \times 7$:

+> When counting decimal places, don’t be fooled by zeros at the end, they don’t count.

 ![Decimal multiplication](../static/math/multiplying_decimals_2.gif)

 Here's another one: $3.1 \times 5.9$